 Instagram Alert!
-Jennifer Lopes Looks nude In A Misleading Selfie
+Jennifer Lopez Looks Nude In A Misleading Selfie

 If you don’t look closely on the misleading photo, she seems to be nude in that body-hugging dress.
 Her hourglass figure was obviously accentuated and flawless legs were also on display.
 She wrote on the caption, “#aftershow #latenight #vegaslife #1moretogo.”

 Even though she has a jam-packed schedule on her hands right now, “The Boy Next Door” star posted a video of her singing the 1970s R&B hit, Ain’t No Mountain High Enough together with her vocal coach Stevie Mackey.
-The soulful duet was captioned with, “Late nights w Mackey,” and was shared by Stevie on Instagram commenting “She’s awesome” on Jennifer’s singing talent.
+The soulful duet was captioned with, “Late nights w Mackey,” and was shared by Stevie on Instagram commenting, “She’s awesome” on Jennifer’s singing talent.

 JLo has been performing her residency show since January 20 and is scheduled to end on June 11.